open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## Exercises

-(1) Build an app composed of a title, an empty table, a button and a chart.
+(1) Build an app composed of a title, a DataTable, a button and a bar chart.
-- The table should be editable and should have two columns 'x' and 'y'.
-All its 5 rows should be empty, allowing the user to insert data points.
+- The DataTable should display the `px.data.tips()` Plotly data set.
+The table should be editable and display 15 rows per page.
-- Next to the table, a chart should plot the values contained in the 'x' and 'y' column of the table.
-We should expect integer values only.
+- Create a callback that takes the `n_clicks` of the button and the `data` prop of the DataTable, and converts the data to a dataframe called `dff`.
+- Use the newly created `dff` to create a bar chart that plots the `time` on the x-axis, the `total_bill` on the y-axis and the `day` as the color attribute.
-- The chart should be generated only when pressing on the button.
+- The bar chart should be generated only when pressing on the button.

+Run the app and try to change a few of the DataTable cell data and click the button to see an updated graph.

 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold